Faln/PlayerAttributes/README.md

-An RPG style rework to Minecrafts vanilla damange system.
+An RPG style rework to Minecrafts vanilla damage system.